-How to Get to Mount Kailash: the ultimate guide for 2019 and 2020
+How to Get to Mount Kailash: the ultimate guide for 2020

 Traveling to Mount Kailash, far in the west of Tibet, is not as hard as it may sound.
 While the mountain does lie in one of the most remote areas of Tibet, it is well served by road from Lhasa, and can be easily reached from both Kathmandu in Nepal and Kashgar in the Xinjiang Uyghur Autonomous Prefecture of China.
 As with any travel in Tibet, a pre-booked tour is required, and once your tour is booked we will provide the tour guide and driver for your trip to the world’s most sacred mountain.

 One of the three routes to travel to Mount Kailash, the route from Kathmandu is one of the easiest, as well as the shortest of the three, at around 782 kilometers.

 Before traveling into Tibet and on to Mount Kailash, you will need to book your tour to Tibet.
 Once booked, we will be applying for the various permits on your behalf.
 The first permit you will need is the Tibet Travel Permit (TTP), which is required for entering in the area of Lhasa Prefecture-level City and traveling in Tibet .
 This is applied for by us using your passport through the Tibet Tourism Bureau (TTB) in Lhasa, we will also apply for the Restricted Areas Permit, also known as the Military Permit, as both of these take around 20 days to process.

 You will also need the other permits to travel over the border from Nepal to Tibet, including the China Group Visa to enter Tibet from Nepal and the Alien’s Travel Permit, for travel in the opened areas of Tibet outside Lhasa, and the Frontier Pass, which is required for all tourists, domestic and international, when traveling in the areas of Tibet that border with Bhutan, Nepal, and India.